 Research shows that persons who transition back into an informed and supportive family are less likely to reoffend and return to prison.
 There are several state and national organizations in the Department's

 The New York State Department of Corrections and Community Supervision (DOCCS) wants to partner with you in making this transition as smooth and successful as possible.
-To that end, we have developed a checklist of items for you to review before your family member returns home and the Handbook for Families and Friends of NYS DOCCS Inmates with resources that may assist you in this transition.
+To that end, we have developed a checklist of items for you to review before your family member returns home and the Handbook for the Families and Friends of New York State DOCCS Incarcerated Individuals with resources that may assist you in this transition.

 DOCCS wishes you and your loved ones success in reunification.